exabiome/deep-taxon/README.md

 the flags `-G`, `-C`, or `-P` to get the genomes, gene coding sequences, or protein sequences, respectively.
 By default, genome paths will be printed if you only provide the path to the NCBI Fasta directory.

+Once you have a list of accessions, you can run _Steps 2 and 3_ from above to finish building an input file for inference on held-out genomes.